philanderson888/course-notes/random/all.md

 transformers sentiment detection, object detection

-prismadb is an ORM mapper from database to objects in typescript
+prismadb makes it easy to work with data and uses postgresql in the background.  it is an orm mapper which maps from app models to database tables

 jerryscript runs on IOT devices